Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 1.5.
 Check your Public Subnet

 2. Create Route table named "Private route table Your.Name" 2.1.
+Select it from the list
-Repeat steps in 1.* of this part but check **Private subnet** instead on step 1.5.
+2.2.
+Repeat steps 1.3 to 1.5 of this part but use **Private** instead of **Public** in the steps

-3. Create Internet Gateway
+1. Create Internet Gateway
-4. Attach the Internet Gateway to you VPC
+2. Attach the Internet Gateway to you VPC
-5. Add Internet Gateway to Public route table
+3. Add Internet Gateway to Public route table
 Add a row with `0.0.0.0/0` as Destination and select the `IGW` as Target
 1. Create NAT Gateway in your Public Subnet, click `Allocate Elastic IP` and Save
 2. Add NAT Gateway to Private route table